DavidNKraemer/kraemerd17.github.io/index.md

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll) -->

-I'm a fourth year mathematics and computer science student at Grinnell College.
+I'm an incoming first-year graduate student of applied mathematics at Stony Brook University.
 Over the course of my time here, I've done some stuffs, and I have accumulated some of these stuffs on this site.
 I have (always unintentionally) rambly blog posts, usually about the latest book I read or a technology I'm playing with.

 ## Courses
 I have co-taught two courses at Grinnell through the Grinnell Experimental